pypeit/PypeIt/doc/cookbook.rst

     - Run the pypit_setup script
     - Inspect the .setup file to confirm the instrument configurations
     - Inspect the .group file to confirm calibrations exist
+    - Modify the data and spect blocks in .pypit file, as needed
+    - Rerun as needed

 3. Generate Settings Files (.pypit; see :doc:`settings_file`)

-    - We recommend one per setup (instrument configuration)
+    - We recommend one .pypit file per setup group (instrument configuration)
-    - Run the pypit_pypfiles script
+    - Run the pypit_pypfiles script to generate these

 4. Run calcheck (described in :doc:`calcheck`)

+    - Modify the spect block in Settings File to specify calibrations
     - Run the pypit_calcheck script
     - Inspect the .group file for your Settings File
-    - Modify the Settings File to add/subtract calibrations

 5. Run the reduction (described in :doc:`running`)